grace-notes/grace-notes/_topics/holy-spirit-salvation-ministry.md

 The second ministry of the Holy Spirit at salvation is called regeneration.
 It is taught in Tit.
 3:5; 1 Pet.
 1:23.

 Regeneration is the technical term for being born again, because that is the way it is described in John 3:1-18, in our Lord’s discussion with Nicodemus.
-John 3: 6-7, “      -That which is born of flesh is flesh; and that which is born of the Spirit is spirit.
-Marvel not that I say to you: you must be born again. -”
+John 3: 6-7, “_-That which is born of flesh is flesh; and that which is born of the Spirit is spirit.
+Marvel not that I say to you: you must be born again. -_”

 Being born again is a result of faith in Jesus Christ and occurs at the instant you personally believe in Jesus Christ.